Easy Red Velvet Ooey Gooey Butter Cake

 How to Make Red Velvet Ooey Gooey Butter Cake

-Stir that until it’s combined into a dough, then press it into the bottom of a greased pan (This is my 6-year old helping to make these, so that’s proof that they’re super easy!).
+Mix until it’s combined into a dough, then press it into the bottom of a greased pan.

-Bake it for about 35-40 minutes, or until the edges are golden brown but the center is still a little jiggly.
+Bake the butter cake.
+Bake it for about 35-40 minutes, or until the edges and top are light golden brown but the center is still a little jiggly.

 Either serve warm or allow to cool!